Mathematics

 Maths Awards:

 Each academic year at HJS, pupils can take part in earning a bronze/silver/gold/platinum award for Maths.
-Pupils will need start from bronze and work through the stages up to platinum.
+Pupils must start from bronze and work through the stages up to platinum.

-All you need to do is to print off (or ask your class teacher) the task, complete it at home and bring it into school for your class teacher to mark.
-Your child will then receive a certificate and for gold/platinum they will receive a badge aswell as a certificate.
+All you need to do is to print off the task, complete it at home and bring it into school for the class teacher to mark.
+Your child will then receive a certificate.

 Year 3